-- Greyhound offers connections from Louisville (720 W Muhammad Ali Blvd.) to over 3,000 cities throughout North America with free wi-fi and at-seat plug ins.
+- Greyhound / FlixBus offers connections from Louisville (1211 W Broadway) to over 3,000 cities throughout North America with free wi-fi and at-seat plug ins.
 Book here.

 - offers daily bus service and student discounts on coaches equipped with wi-fi and at-seat plug ins from downtown at 1211 W Broadway.
 You can catch a Miller bus to cities and towns throughout Kentucky (including Owensboro and Paducah), Indiana, Tennessee, and Ohio, as well as Campus Connector service with stops at Indiana University, IUPUI, Ball State, Indiana State University, Vincennes University, Valparaiso University and Ohio State University.